publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(1) __Development of proposal.—__

->     The Secretary of Health and Human Services shall develop a proposal to modify the current system under which hospitals that are not subsection (d) hospitals (as defined in section 1886(d)(1)(B) of the Social Security Act \[subsec. (d)(1)(B) of this section\]) receive payment for the operating and capital-related costs of inpatient hospital services under part A \[part A of this subchapter\] of the medicare program or a proposal to replace such system with a system under which such payments would be made on the basis of nationally-determined average standardized amounts.
+>     The Secretary of Health and Human Services shall develop a proposal to modify the current system under which hospitals that are not subsection (d) hospitals (as defined in section 1886(d)(1)(B) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(1)(B)][/us/usc/t42/s1395ww/d/1/B]\]) receive payment for the operating and capital-related costs of inpatient hospital services under part A \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\] of the medicare program or a proposal to replace such system with a system under which such payments would be made on the basis of nationally-determined average standardized amounts.
 In developing any proposal under this paragraph to replace the current system with a prospective payment system, the Secretary shall—

 >         “(A) take into consideration the need to provide for appropriate limits on increases in expenditures under the medicare program;